-Before you jump to the differences, it’s best to start by finding common ground between German and English.
+Before you jump into the battle of German vs English, it’s best to start by finding common ground between German and English.

 Two languages can be similar and yet different at the same time.
 Despite the fact, German and English share the same language branch, the following are the differences that can hinder the learning process.